GuoBioinfoLab/DeRR/README.md

 Read1-file-name \t None \t Cell-id
 ```

-For data format like **10X V(D)J** that do not provide FASTQ files for each cell,  we provide a script to help demulpitexing the data:
+For **10X V(D)J** sequencing data which don't provide FASTQ files for each cell, we provide a script help demulpitexing the data:

 ```
-python Split4bam.py --in --out
+python SplitVDJbam.py --bam all_contig.bam --list cell_barcodes.json --out /path/to/fastq_output --file /path/to/Manifest.tsv
 ```
+where `all_contig.bam` and `cell_barcodes.json` is the output from cellranger, usually located in `ProjectName/outs`